Why Responding to Every Review Matters (Yes, Even the 5-Star Ones)

 Every unanswered positive review is a missed chance to build loyalty.
 Every unanswered negative review is a missed chance to show prospects you're accountable.

 Start with one week.
 Respond to every review that comes in.
 Track what happens to your review volume and ratings.
-You'll see the difference fast enough to keep going.

 Make Responding to Reviews a Daily Habit